-Brussels Marathon 2019: The Ultimate Sporting Event Of Belgium Brussels’ picturesque streets lined with majestic historical buildings and hip edifices are filled with adrenaline and excitement during the one-day Brussels Marathon, held during autumn each year.
-The first marathon was held in 1984, and now each year thousands of spectators from all around the world gather to […]Brussels Marathon 2019 Parc du Cinquantenaire, 1000 Brussel, Belgium Brussels Belgium
+Brussels Marathon: The Ultimate Sporting Event Of Belgium Brussels’ picturesque streets lined with majestic historical buildings and hip edifices are filled with adrenaline and excitement during the one-day Brussels Marathon, held during autumn each year.
+The first marathon was held in 1984, and now each year thousands of spectators from all around the world gather to watch […]Brussels Marathon 2020 Parc du Cinquantenaire, 1000 Brussel, Belgium Brussels Belgium

 Brussels’ picturesque streets lined with majestic historical buildings and hip edifices are filled with adrenaline and excitement during the one-day Brussels Marathon, held during autumn each year.
 The first marathon was held in 1984, and now each year thousands of spectators from all around the world gather to watch an action-packed road race as 15,000 runners from 40 countries compete in one of the most beautiful cities in Europe.